Hakuba Japan

 Activities

-Hakuba Japan has a good range of non-skiing activities that provide a great insight into traditional Japanese culture, both locally and in surrounding areas.
-Soak in an onsen, dress up in a kimono, visit Japanese temples or castles, taste sake and wasabi, or visit the famous
+Hakuba Japan has some non-skiing activities that provide a great insight into traditional Japanese culture, both locally and in surrounding areas.
+Soak in an onsen (see the

 Japanese snow monkeys.